Catcodery/misstasi-dunking-machine/README.md

 - Click API keys on the left
 - Generate new
 - Create a new file called "openai_token.txt" and paste the key in there.
 Save the fie in the same folder as this repo on your computer.
+- You **Will** need money on your account, though it's not too expensive.

 ## Poe
 - See here: https://github.com/ading2210/poe-api#finding-your-token
 - Paste the token in a new file called "poe_token.txt".
 Save the fie in the same folder as this repo on your computer.
+- Poe is free

 # Running it
 - Open a terminal where the files are